andig/gravo/README.md

 While it is possible to run Grafana against the Volkszaehler database directly using the Grafana MySQL datasource, gravo supports additional features:

-  - metrics discovery: all public channels are discoverable via the Grafana UI, private channals can also be used by the UUID
+  - metrics discovery: all public channels are discoverable via the Grafana UI, private channals can also be used by adding them via their UUID
-  - own channal name: you can change the chanal name for Grafana
+  - own channal name: you can change the channals name for Grafana
   - performance: using Volkszaehler data aggregation gravo can achieve sub-second query times even when retrieving multiple years of data similar to the native Volkszaehler UI